beshu-tech/readonlyrest-docs/elasticsearch.md

 ```

 #### ROR with LDAP - examples
-In this example, users credentials are validated via LDAP.
-The groups associated to each validated users are resolved using the same LDAP server.
+In this example, users' credentials are validated via LDAP.
+The groups associated with each validated user, are resolved using the same LDAP server.

 **Simpler: authentication and authorization in one rule**